St. James Park

 Because St. James Park is located right next to a bend in the railway tracks, its western side doesn’t have a stand that runs all the way along the side of the pitch.

 The Stagecoach Adam Stansfield Stand covers roughly one half of the pitch’s western side, with the triangular space next to it being made available for toilet and refreshment facilities for those using the football ground’s northern stand.
 The Adam Stansfield stand itself was closed during the 2017-18 season as part of redevelopment work, and the once tired-looking exterior has been given a fresher feel as a result.
+Its exterior consists of a corrugated iron forming stripes of either grey, white or red.
+The stand itself is on hgiher ground than the turnstiles outside of it.

 The close proximity of the railway tracks means that it is not possible to walk around the entire vicinity of the football ground.